trishajean/trish/README.md

 # Trisha Jean Ramos
 # Birthday: October 11, 2003
-# Hometown: Binangonan, Rizal
-# A UPLB student
-# A Computer Science Major
+# A Computer Science Graduate
+# Projects I have worked on: Video game (similar to slither.io)